-No textbook is required
+- No textbook is required

--\$150 materials fee to cover materials for molding and casting and ceramics projects as well as woodshop incidentals.
-Students will be responsible for purchasing materials for assemblage, wood and independent projects.
+-Some materials will be provided for molding and casting and ceramics assignments.
+Students may be expected to purchase additional materials for these projects, and will be responsible for purchasing materials for assemblage, wood and independent projects.